ChintanShahDS/MultiModal_FineTuning/README.md

 - Tried doing cosine similarity of the sentence for loss calculations - Did not work

 ### Things that could be done further
+- Training done only with 6000 steps and not even 1 epoch (1 epoch = 40847 steps): Need to further fine tune on this data (WIP)
+- Understanding of certain types of objects like Giraffe, Zebra.
+Also able to get only a couple of parts of the image and not a lot of details.
+Need to work on getting these things to be understood by the model.
+May need to think about curating the dataset to make them understand these
+- Should try to check which layers should be used for the Phi 3.5 fine tuning and which not.
+Maybe some layers at the start are more important to be fine tuned than the attention layers and should be included.
 - Train with a more deep projections layer
 - Add image patches along with the full image by resizing and getting embeddings to get better results
 - Check the text generation aspect of Phi 3.5 and the words not forming fully in the outputs